Volunteer at the Milwaukee Campus

 - Animal Antics Retail Store - ages 16 and up

 - Animal Ambassador Volunteer - (Therapy animal & handler to work with youth) ages 18 and up

 - Youth Program Volunteer - age 18 and up

 - Foster - If you are interested in becoming a foster parent to an animal in need, please visit our Foster Information Page.

 Step 1: Attend Volunteer Information Session.
 The Volunteer Information Session will give you the opportunity to hear about our organization, our volunteer program and expectations, and what our current needs are.
 Please register for an upcoming session on our calendar here.

 Step 2: Once you have attended the Volunteer Information Session, you will be given a link to complete the volunteer application.

 Step 3: Once we have received and reviewed your volunteer application, we contact you to schedule a Meet & Greet.
 The Meet & Greet will be a one on one meeting or in small groups with the department that you have expressed an interest to volunteer with.
 At the Meet & Greet you will get a tour of the shelter, we will schedule further training and select your volunteer shift.
 We will also take payment for your volunteer t-shirt and name badge.Back To Top

 Everyone interested in volunteering at the Wisconsin Humane Society must first attend an Info Session.
 All sessions listed below are held at our Milwaukee Campus.
 Registration is required and sessions fill up quickly, so please select a date below to reserve your spot.
 We look forward to meeting you!

-- The health and safety of our attendees, staff, and volunteers is critically important to us, so all Volunteer Info Sessions through April 30 have been cancelled.
+- The health and safety of our attendees, staff, and volunteers is critically important to us, so all Volunteer Info Sessions are currently on hold.
 We're very grateful for your patience and understanding!